 An electrothermal catheter (heating wire) is passed through the needle and positioned in the disc where it is heated causing cauterization and decompression of the disc material.

-This treatment can contract the fibers making up the disc wall, closing any tears, and burning the tiny nerve endings in the disc making them less sensitive to pain.
+This treatment can contract the fibers making up the disc wall, closing any tears and burning the tiny nerve endings in the disc making them less sensitive to pain.

 The catheter is removed along with the needle and, after a short period of observation, the patient goes home.